 - Indium Software

 This company has deep knowledge of the IoT sector.
-The operations focus on the Industrial Internet of Things which plays a key role in the Industrial 4.0.
+The operations focus on the Industrial Internet of Things which plays a key role in Industrial 4.0.
 This IoT can be used in domains like smart homes, consumer wearables, smart electronics, manufacturing, etc.

 - Bosch IoT Sensor Company